304 North Cardinal St.

 - Garden Trowel

-Step 1: Gather Repotting Supplies
+Step 1: Gather repotting supplies

 Start by gathering together all the supplies required for repotting a Snake Plant.
 Double-check that your planter pot has a drainage hole (or holes) at the bottom.
 The new planter should be 1″-2″ wider than your existing pot (unless you intend on dividing the plant).
-Also take this opportunity to read the ingredients on the potting mix bag if you haven’t yet had a chance.
+Also, take this opportunity to read the ingredients on the potting mix bag if you haven’t yet had a chance.

 Remove the existing planter pot from the root mass of the Snake Plant.
-Plastic pots can be squeezed on the sides if they’re stuck, but may have to be cut off if they are really not budging.
-Plants stuck inside earthenware pots like terra cotta might need a trowel or soil knife around the inside of the pot to loosen the roots away from the inside of the pot.
+Plastic pots can be squeezed on the sides if they’re stuck but may have to be cut off if they are really not budging.
+Plants stuck inside earthenware pots like terra cotta might need a trowel or soil knife around the inside of the pot to loosen the roots away from the inside the pot.

-Look at the soil mass/root ball once its out of the old planter.
+Look at the soil mass/root ball once it’s out of the old planter.
 If very few roots are visible on the outside of the soil, the plant can just be planted as is.
 If, however, there are many roots circling around the outside of the soil ball (indicating that the plant is root-bound), consider loosening up a few large roots away from the root ball.
 This will create spaces for roots to expand out into the new width available in the future planter.

 Now it’s time to plant the Snake Plant in its new planter.
 If the planter is deeper than the old planter, add some potting mix to the bottom of the planter.
 Otherwise, just pop the root ball into the empty planter.
 Either way, the top of the soil around the base of the plant should be about a half inch to one inch below the top rim of the planter (to allow space for watering and mulch.
 Gently backfill the sides of the pot with more potting mix to fill the space between the root ball and the sides of the planter.

 Most snake plants don’t need to be watered immediately after repotting.
 Snake plants grow best in dry conditions and do not thrive in damp, cold soil.
-Unless the snake plant was extremely dry and brittle during repotting, its generally best to wait for a few days (or even up to a week) before watering it.
+Unless the snake plant was extremely dry and brittle during repotting, it’s generally best to wait for a few days (or even up to a week) before watering it.

 If your Snake Plant is extremely dry, water it prior to repotting (instead of after).
-Give the plant a few hours or an overnight to absorb some water, and then repot the plant once it has had a chance to hydrate its cells.
+Give the plant a few hours or overnight to absorb some water, and then repot the plant once it has had a chance to hydrate its cells.

 Potting soil for snake plants should be lightweight and airy.
 The soil needs to have lots of air pockets so it can drain water quickly, rather than holding lots of water and staying damp for a long time.
 Look for succulent/cactus potting mixes or other lightweight types.
-Common ingredients in potting mix for snake plant that help add lightweight (low-density) bulk include coco coir, peat, perlite, and expanded shale.
+Common ingredients in potting mix for snake plants that help add lightweight (low-density) bulk include coco coir, peat, perlite, and expanded shale.
 Many mixes also include sand, which despite being heavy, does drain very quickly.

 Here are some great potting soil choices for your Snake Plant: